FAQ

 For more information on the LAS format, you can visit this site: https://www.asprs.org/divisions-committees/lidar-division/laser-las-file-format-exchange-activities

 If you encounter a technical problem, such as a file error, you can contact support by email using the contact form on the side, and you will receive a response within 24 hours.
+A common issue is selecting the wrong EPSG code, which can cause errors during the optimization process.

 When your project is created, you can share it with your colleagues.
 To do this, once logged in to Lidarvisor, you need to click the “Share” button (at the top right) and copy the project access link.
 People with this link will be able to view your project, including the point clouds and digital models that make up the project.
 However, they will not be able to download the files.
 This is read-only consultation.